JJM258/data_mining_project/README.md

 - Data Analysis
 - Spotify Recommendation System

+## How to Run the Project

+- Using the CSV file provided with the code in teh Jupiter Notebook it can be run own the users own personal IDE (pycharm/VSC)

 ## Acknowledgement

 I would like to express my gratitude to my data mining professor for teaching me the theoretical and practical application of concepts, and giving me the opportunity to do this project.